Community Health Outreach Specialist

 The Community Health Outreach Specialists, with Bachelor’s degrees in health or a related field and experience in maternal health, infant and young child health or nutrition, malaria control, household-level health outreach, TB/HIV will be placed with different NGOs working on those aspects of community health.
 PCRVs will also act as a vital partner in the USG DREAMS initiative to keep girls in schools by creating linkages to youth friendly services, stronger social protection systems and better family and community support.
+Peace Corps is preparing to reopen the country program with 27- month Volunteers when conditions allow, but will initially resume operations with a small group of skilled and experienced health professionals.
 As part of the initial cohort participating in Peace Corps’ re-entry, the PCRVs can expect to help further develop relationships with the partner organizations, refine the needs assessment, and prepare the way for the 2-year Peace Corps Volunteers to follow.

-Please note these are approximate departure dates and might change.
+Please note that departure dates and other details of this project could change because of the uncertainties as Peace Corps and local partners resume volunteer operations.
 Candidates selected for this position will be arriving in Kenya together as a group, so while the departure dates for the whole group could change, dates cannot be changed for individual candidates.

 • At least two years’ experience in one of the following public health areas during Peace Corps service or through other professional work in a developing country: maternal health, infant and young child health or nutrition, malaria control, household-level health outreach, TB/HIV

 • Returned Peace Corps Volunteer (RPCV) or a minimum of two years working overseas in an international development context